bazzle/br-web-style-library/README.md

-# Style Library
+# BR Web Design system.
+DeBazzled

+Tentatively named **DeBazzled 🎈💥**

 Personal design system — tokens, global styles, and composable components.
-This is the foundation layer for all my websites.
+This is the foundation layer for my websites.
 Every site built on this should look and feel identical at the base layer.

 This repo is consumed as a **git submodule**.
 It contains source files only — no build step, no compiled output, no dependencies.
 The consuming app's Next.js pipeline handles all compilation.